Rohan-Korake/Python-Programming-code/README.md

 - ✅ Conditional Statements
 - ✅ Loops (for, while)
 - ✅ Functions
-- ⏳ Coming soon: Lists, Dictionaries, File Handling, Object-Oriented Programming, Projects
+- ⏳ Coming soon: Dictionaries, File Handling, Object-Oriented Programming, Projects

 ## 🚀 How to Use